Personal Reflections

 —

-Clackamas Repertory Theatre’s “Dial M for Murder” was more than a clever thriller — it was a reclamation.
-Under Karlyn Love’s direction, Margot and Maxine carried the heart of the story, transforming a mid-century classic into a matinee worth preserving in the archive.
+Clackamas Repertory Theatre’s “Dial M for Murder” proved to be more than a clever thriller.
+Under Karlyn Love’s direction, Margot and Maxine carried the heart of the story, reframing a mid-century classic as a matinee worth preserving in the archive.

 -